nietus/circuitos/DESEMPENHO/README.md

 ### Plotting

-plot.ipynb extracted info from the json file
+plot.py extracted info from the json file to plot the charts